Relindsey/Auction_House/README.md

 # Auction_House
 Analysis of WoW Auction House Prices

+Final project visualizations can be found in the project-visualization folder.
+File visualize.ipynb contains experiments looking for a topic to analyze.

-The files in data each represent hourly data from the WoW API.
-Run through process_all_to_csv.ipynb to combine the JSON files and create a new CSV with all data for analysis and visualization.
+The files in data folder each represent hourly data from the WoW API. **Run process_all_to_csv.ipynb to combine the JSON files and create a new CSV** with all data for analysis and visualization.

 Please make sure to follow warning in the first cell about adding the soon to be generated filename to your .gitignore before running it the first time.
 The generated file is too large to push to Github and forgetting to include the name in the gitignore before the file is generated is no fun.

 The shape of the data in the data folder: